Ngatahomes/api-documentaion/FLUTTER.md

-## DART DATA ENCRYPTION / DESCRIPTION
+## DART DATA ENCRYPTION AND DECRYPTION
 ### Installation (encrypt: ^5.0.3)
 You can install the package from the command line:
 <br> With dart: